everzet/sfLESSPlugin/README.markdown

 	  sf_less_plugin:
 	    use_compression:    true

+In order to workaround [a flaw in the less compiler](http://github.com/cloudhead/less.js/issues#issue/49) you can use the following option:

+	all:
+	  sf_less_plugin:
+	    fix_duplicate:      true

 ## Tasks ##

 sfLESSPlugin server side compiler provides a set of CLI tasks to help compiling your LESS styles.